caglardursun/LuaIntegrationCpp/README.md

 # LuaIntegrationCpp

 ### Purpose of this project
-    [ ] How to integrate existing c++ project with Lua using Vscode & CMake
+    [ x ] How to integrate existing c++ project with Lua using Vscode & CMake

 # Steps